PlaceholderAPI/PlaceholderAPI/README.md

      - In case there is one should `[**Link**](placeholder-list.md#<expansion>)`, where `<expansion>` being the name used in the list, be used.
      - In case there is no entry should `Link` be used.

+> A [online tool][plugin-list-gen] exists for your convenience to create the markdown for a new entry.

 [wiki]: https://wiki.placeholderapi.com

 [admo-docs]: https://facelessuser.github.io/pymdown-extensions/extensions/blocks/plugins/admonition/